cmotc/distro-build-config/README.md

 and i2p for networking.
 I don't actually particularly care about anonymity, but it's wierd and creepy that I have to rely on a service provider to contact my friends and I think you should have a choice how much information you convey and peer-to-peer technology seems to make that a bit more realistic.
+It also includes some mesh-netwoking utilities and some security testing tools, eventually they(The security tools) will focus on testing distributed applications and mesh networks.

 Some other packages that are likely to be included in the future are the Syndie distributed Forum/Blogging engine, the BitMessage e-mail replacement protocol,